Actor Asif Basra found hanging at Dharamshala residence

 The police have started inquest proceedings under Section 174 of the Criminal Procedure Code at the McLeodganj police station.

-Born in Maharashtra in 1967, Basra had dabbled with acting since his school days.
+Born in Maharashtra in 1967, Asif Basra had dabbled with acting since his school days.

 He acted in several talked-about plays including Feroz Khan’s Mahatma vs Gandhi, Manav Kaul’s Mumtaz Bhai Patangwale and Vikram Kapadia’s Tuglak.